eegyolk-ai/eegyolk/README.md

 Original published data is used as demo data wherever possible.
 This data can be obtained from: https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:112935/

-NLeSC employees can download the data from [surfdrive](https://surfdrive.surf.nl/files/index.php/s/mkwBAisnYUaPRhy).
+NLeSC employees can download some additional data from [surfdrive](https://surfdrive.surf.nl/files/index.php/s/mkwBAisnYUaPRhy).
-Contact Pablo Lopez-Tarifa (p.lopez@esciencecenter.nl) for access to the data, or Sven van der Burg (s.vanderburg@esciencecenter.nl)
+Contact Candace Makeda Moore (c.moore@esciencecenter.nl) to discuss additional access to data,

 ## Getting started